Left Unchecked, Tree Insects and Diseases Can Become Major Health Care Concerns

 Deciding how to manage tree insects can be somewhat of a challenge.
 For example, bagworms can be plucked from the host tree as the first line of defense.
 However, this approach is only practical when the tree is small and the bagworms can be reached.
 To learn about the do's and don'ts of dealing with bagworms, select the corresponding button below.

-The Emerald Ash Borer, previously found in Tarrant County in 2018, is confirmed to have been found in Denton and Bowie Counties in 2020.
+The Emerald Ash Borer, previously found in Tarrant County in 2018, in Denton and Bowie Counties in 2020, and now in Dallas County in 2022.
 This destructive, invasive, wood boring pest of all native species of Ash trees is a significant threat to Ash trees everywhere.
-They kill their host tree typically within two-to five years of infestation.
+They kill their host tree typically within two-to three years of infestation.

 If you suspect your Ash tree has Emerald Ash Borers, it is important to have a certified arborist inspect your tree.
 Learn more in Dr. Mike Merchant's article in our article collection.

 If your tree has pests and you want to leave the task of managing them to the professionals, contact your Arborilogical Services® certified arborist.
 He or she will design an insect management plan to fit your specific needs.